-4.1.
-Results
+4.1 Results

-4.1.1.
-Lexical and Semantic Characteristics of Anthroponyms
+4.1.1 Lexical and Semantic Characteristics of Anthroponyms

 The findings reveal that anthroponyms extend beyond their primary role as personal identifiers.
-They encapsulate lexical and semantic information that reflects cultural values, historical influences, and societal aspirations.
-Many Uzbek names derive from common nouns such as natural elements, virtues, or religious expressions, while English names show a high degree of hybridity due to immigration and cultural blending.
-Over time, the original meanings of these names may fade, but their symbolic resonance remains strong.
+They encapsulate lexical and semantic information that reflects cultural values, historical influences and societal aspirations.
+Many Uzbek names are derived from common nouns such as natural elements, virtues, or religious expressions, while English names show a high degree of hybridity due to immigration and cultural blending.
+Over time, the original meanings of these names may fade, but their symbolic resonance remains.

-4.1.2.
-Cultural and Historical Embeddedness
+4.1.2 Cultural and Historical Embeddedness

-Uzbek naming conventions demonstrate a strong connection with lineage and kinship, often expressed through suffixes like qizi and oʻgʻli.
-Additionally, Islamic traditions contributed religious connotations, while the Soviet era imposed Russian-style patronymics that reshaped anthroponymic systems.
-In contrast, English-speaking societies, particularly in the United States, allow for greater freedom in naming, resulting in diversity that mirrors multicultural integration and creativity.
-These findings highlight how anthroponyms serve as a mirror of historical, political, and religious dynamics.
+Uzbek naming conventions demonstrate a strong connection with lineage and kinship, often expressed through suffixes such as qizi and oʻgʻli.
+Additionally, Islamic traditions contributed religious connotations, while the Soviet era imposed Russian-style patronymics, which reshaped the anthroponymic systems.
+In contrast, English-speaking societies, particularly in the United States, allow for greater freedom in naming, resulting in a diversity that mirrors multicultural integration and creativity.
+These findings highlight how anthroponyms mirror historical, political, and religious dynamics.

-4.1.3.
-Pragmatic and Social Functions
+4.1.3 Pragmatic and Social Functions

-Names function as powerful pragmatic tools in communication, shaping social interactions and identity negotiations.
-For instance, retaining traditional names within migrant communities acts as a marker of cultural resilience, while adopting localized names facilitates social integration.
-The findings suggest that anthroponyms are deeply tied to processes of inclusion, exclusion, and identity preservation across cultural contexts.
+Names function as powerful pragmatic tools in communication, shaping social interactions and identity negotiation.
+For instance, retaining traditional names within migrant communities acts as a marker of cultural resilience, whereas adopting localized names facilitates social integration.
+The findings suggest that anthroponyms are deeply tied to the processes of inclusion, exclusion, and identity preservation across cultural contexts.

-4.1.4.
-Connection with Household Vocabulary
+4.1.4 Connection with Household Vocabulary

-One of the innovative outcomes of this research is the identification of parallels between anthroponyms and household vocabulary.
-Household items, much like personal names, carry symbolic associations such as hospitality, family continuity, and social prestige.
-This connection underscores how language encodes cultural meaning across both personal and material domains of life.
+One of the innovative outcomes of this research is the identification of the parallels between anthroponyms and household vocabulary.
+Household items, like personal names, carry symbolic associations such as hospitality, family continuity, and social prestige.
+This connection underscores how language encodes cultural meaning across both the personal and material domains of life.

-4.2.
-Discussion
+4.2 Discussion

-4.2.1.
-Universal and Culture-Specific Features
+4.2.1 Universal and Culture-Specific Features

-The study confirms that anthroponyms are universal linguistic phenomena, yet their forms and meanings are shaped by specific cultural contexts.
-Universally, names function as identity markers and social tools.
-However, culture-specific variations-such as mandatory patronymics in Uzbek traditions versus liberal naming in Anglo-American contexts-illustrate how different societies encode values and norms into their naming systems.
+This study confirms that anthroponyms are universal linguistic phenomena, yet their forms and meanings are shaped by specific cultural contexts.
+Names function as identity markers and social tools.
+However, culture-specific variations-such as mandatory patronymics in Uzbek traditions versus liberal naming in Anglo-American contexts-illustrate how different societies encode values and norms into their naming systems differently.

-4.2.2.
-Anthroponyms as Carriers of Collective Memory
+4.2.2 Anthroponyms as Carriers of Collective Memory

-The findings align with Firth's view that naming is not merely linguistic but symbolic, conferring social existence upon individuals.
-Names act as carriers of collective memory, embedding historical shifts, colonial policies, and religious legacies into individual identities.
-For example, Soviet-era impositions on Uzbek names reflect political hegemony, while the adoption of diverse names in the U.S. demonstrates cultural hybridity shaped by migration.
+These findings align with Firth's view that naming is not merely linguistic but symbolic, conferring social existence upon individuals.
+Names act as carriers of collective memory, embedding historical shifts, colonial policies, and religious legacies into the identities of individuals.
+For example, Sovietera impositions on Uzbek names reflected political hegemony, while the adoption of diverse names in the U.S. demonstrated cultural hybridity shaped by migration.

-4.2.3.
-Interplay Between Language and Material Culture
+4.2.3 Interplay Between Language and Material Culture

-The association between personal names and household vocabulary reflects a broader semiotic system where language encodes material culture.
-Just as a tandir oven in Uzbek homes symbolizes hospitality and tradition, names signal lineage, faith, and social belonging.
-This interplay highlights the need for interdisciplinary approaches that link linguistics with anthropology and cultural studies.
+The association between personal names and household vocabulary reflects a broader semiotic system in which language encodes material culture.
+Just as a tandir oven in Uzbek homes symbolizes hospitality and tradition, names signal lineage, faith, and social belonging in Uzbek culture.
+This interplay highlights the need for interdisciplinary approaches that link linguistics, anthropology, and cultural studies.

-4.2.4.
-Implications for Cross-Cultural Understanding
+4.2.4 Implications for Cross-Cultural Understanding

 The comparative analysis reveals that names are sites of negotiation in multicultural societies.
-Migrants often face the dilemma of preserving traditional names versus adapting to local conventions.
-This has implications for social integration, policy, and intercultural communication.
+Migrants often face the dilemma of preserving traditional names or adapting to local conventions.
+This has implications for social integration, policies, and intercultural communication.
 Understanding anthroponyms as cultural and pragmatic tools can foster greater sensitivity in education, governance, and social interaction across diverse societies.

-4.2.5.
-Research Gaps and Future Directions
+4.2.5 Research Gaps and Future Directions